Convection vs NexGen

 NexGen’s infrared systems work very differently to convection systems.
 NexGen skips the process of heating air and uses Far Infrared heat to warm people and the room directly.
 This leads to several efficiencies:

-• Rapid warmth: Only takes 2-3 minutes to reach comfort warmth, so less energy is lost during warm-up.
+- Rapid warmth: Only takes a few minutes to reach comfort warmth, so less energy is lost during warm-up.